 Hate coating yourself in bug spray?
 Thermacell sells an array of products that keep bugs away without dousing your clothes and skin.
 Its products are powered by a safe fuel cartridge that heats a repellent mat and creates a 15-foot mosquito-free zone into the surrounding air.
-Many campers favor the Thermacell Mosquito Repellent Scout LED Camping Lantern because it provides both a light source and a bug repellent solution.
-The Thermacell MR300 is a more minimalist product for those who are only looking for bug protection.
+Many campers favor the Thermacell Mosquito Repellent Lantern because it provides both a light source and a bug-repellent solution.
+The Thermacell MR300 is a more minimalist product for those only looking for bug protection.

 Mosquito Repellent Incense Sticks